SpaceCurve/hadoop-adapter/rev2.md

-% HDFS SpaceCurve Bidirectional Sync
-% SpaceCurve

 # Front Matter

-**TK: This document is very much a work in progress.
-TK is used as a search canary for items that been to be addressed before publication**

 This document outlines the mechanics of export/import between SpaceCurve and Hadoop so that the SpaceCurve data can be accessible to the Hadoop stack.